Nickelodeon Party Blast: Development

 Nickelodeon Party Blast was first shown at the Electronic Entertainment Expo in 2002.
 During the showing, Data Design promised unlockable bonus levels, power-ups, and boss battles.

 Reception

-The game received largely negative reviews, with most criticizing the game's controls and sound effects.
+The game received largely negative reviews, with most criticizing the game's controls, graphics and sound effects.
 Metacritic gave the Xbox version a 19 out of 100, indicating "overwhelming dislike," while IGN gave the Xbox version a 1.1 out of 10, writing, "With so many great franchises, this could've been a decent party game.
 Instead, what we're left with is a poor-looking, poor-sounding, and poor-playing game."